Quick summary

 It is definitely worthwhile to include the disability diagnoses, i.e. the specific health problems for which you are applying.
 These include severe mobility problems, neurological conditions, sensory impairments, intellectual disabilities or a combination of multiple impairments.

-Once the Labour Office receives the application, it will be forwarded to the assessing doctor of the Czech Social Security Administration (CSSA).
-The latter will assess whether the criteria for a licence are met and what level is appropriate – TP (severe disability), ZTP (particularly severe disability) or ZTP/P (particularly severe disability with the need for a guide).
+The regional branch of the Labour Office will request an assessment from the Institute for Health Assessment for the procedure for the PWD card.
+The latter will assess whether the criteria for granting the card are met and what level is appropriate – TP (severe disability), ZTP (particularly severe disability) or ZTP/P (particularly severe disability with the need for a guide).

 Tip for article

 The doctor will assess the medical condition based on the documentation provided, but may also request additional medical examinations.
-He or she will then decide whether you are eligible for a disability card and, if so, for how long (for example, 1-5 years, or, in exceptional cases, permanently).
+He or she will then decide whether you are entitled to a disability card and, if so, for how long (for example, 1-5 years, or, in exceptional cases, permanently).
+The card itself has a maximum validity of 5 years for people under 18 and 10 years for adults.

-On the basis of the assessment , the Labour Office will issue a decision to grant you a TP, ZTP or ZTP/P card or to reject your application.
+On the basis of the assessment , the Labour Office will issue a decision to grant the TP, ZTP or ZTP/P card or to reject the application.
 In the event of a refusal, you have the right to appeal within 15 days of the date of receipt of the decision.
-The appeal is sent through the Labour Board to the Ministry of Labour and Social Affairs, which will decide in the second instance.
+The appeal is sent via the Labour Board to the Ministry of Labour and Social Affairs, which will decide in the second instance.

 If the office issues a positive decision, you will receive a plastic disability card, which replaces the previous paper versions.
 For people with disabilities, it is also possible to apply for a parking card, which allows the use of reserved parking spaces.